 The Rise of Podcasts

-Podcasts have quickly gained popularity with podcast categories catering to a variety of interests.
+Podcasts have quickly gained popularity with categories catering to a variety of interests.
 For this very reason, we recommend getting in touch with your inner audio content listener!
 We will also be introducing an audio blog feature as an alternative to reading the content on our site.
 Stick around, and look out for this option coming soon.

 Something we love about podcasts is the array of lengths you can choose from.
-Some podcasts are up to 1 hour long while others are 10 minutes to 20 minutes long.
+Some are up to 1 hour long while others are 10 minutes to 20 minutes long.
 Depending on whether you’re sitting in traffic or on a 20-minute jog, podcasts can keep you going! 🙂